 When you buy the sewing machine it comes with a sewing machine manual.
 If you read that one thoroughly you wouldn’t have to read a post like this one.
-You can download these manuals online – checkout this post on downloading sewing machine manuals.
+You can get these manuals online – checkout this post on sewing machine manuals.

 So How to use your sewing machine ?